vaibhav-rajale18/proj-02-mindvault/readme.md

 ## 📖 Project Overview

-MindVault was built to serve as a personal memory operating system where users can securely record journal entries, track emotional patterns, organize thoughts, and build a consistent writing habit.
+MindVault was built to serve as a personal  journal/logs writing system where users can securely record journal entries, track emotional patterns, organize thoughts, and build a consistent writing habit.

 The application combines authentication, journaling, mood tracking, tagging, analytics, and streak management into a single productivity-focused platform.